celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md

 ## PFB Fraud Proof

-First, we need to ask the question of what the PFB Fraud Proof tries to proof.
+First, we need to ask the question of what the PFB Fraud Proof tries to prove.
 A PFB Fraud Proof tries to prove that a sound PFB in the square exists but the corresponding blob does not exist where it should be.

 A PFB Fraud Proof = PFB Inclusion Proof + Blob Inclusion Proof